 So, onward we go!
-Here’s how to spend a wonderful day in Van Nuys and Lake Balboa.
+Here’s your guide for the Van Nuys and Lake Balboa neighborhoods of Los Angeles.

 When you’re going for some outdoor activity in this part of town, look no further than the Sepulveda Basin Recreation Area: a sweeping 2,000 acres of parks, bike paths, sports facilities, golf courses, gardens, and a wildlife reserve.
-(This area may technically reach beyond the limits of Van Nuys & Lake Balboa, but just go with it.)
+(This area may technically reach beyond the limits of Van Nuys and Lake Balboa and into Encino, but just go with it.)

 Make sure to spend some time at Lake Balboa Park, also called Anthony C. Beilenson Park.
 The park is centered around Lake Balboa, where you can rent paddle boats, go fishing, or simply walk the path surrounding the lake.
 There are also play areas and plenty of barbecues and benches available for lounging.

 Just on the other side of Woodley Avenue from the lake is the 6.5-acre Japanese Garden (SuihoEn, “Garden of Water and Fragrance”).
 The area includes a dry Zen meditation garden, a Chisen or “wet-strolling” garden, and the Shoin Building, which features a teahouse and tea garden.
-(The garden is open Monday through Thursday and Sunday.
-Tickets for adults are $5, while seniors and children are $3.)
+(The garden is open Monday through Thursday and Sunday.)

 The recreation area also has a couple of dog parks, including the Sepulveda Basin Off Leash Dog Park off Victory Boulevard.
 It’s separated by dog size, so it’s a great place to bring your pup!

-If you enjoy golfing, there are three courses, all of which are 18-hole: Encino Golf Course, Balboa Golf Course, and Woodley Lakes Golf Course.
+If you enjoy golfing, there are several courses, including the Woodley Lakes Golf Course.

 Grab a Beer

 After you’ve gotten good and thirsty from all that outdoor activity, head to MacLeod Ale Brewing Co.
-Situated within a row of auto body shops along Calvert Street, MacLeod specializes primarily in British style ales.
+Situated within a row of auto body shops, MacLeod specializes primarily in British style ales.
 Beers are served from casks, kegs, and bottles, with plenty of variety.

-MacLeod serves as a favorite neighborhood spot, with friendly staff and regulars alike; plus, the dog-friendly brewery has plenty of board games and dart boards, making it a perfect place to pass an afternoon in Van Nuys.
+MacLeod serves as a favorite neighborhood spot, with friendly staff and regulars alike; plus, the dog-friendly brewery has plenty of board games and dart boards, making it a perfect place to spend some time in Van Nuys.

 One of the most well known spot in this part of town is Salsa & Beer.
-On White Oak Avenue at Vanowen Street, it’s been featured in plenty of articles and is very popular.
-You’re pretty much guaranteed a wait, but it’s worth it, the food is delicious and budget friendly.
+It’s been featured in plenty of articles and is very popular.
+You’re pretty much guaranteed a wait, but it’s worth it.
+The food is delicious and budget friendly.
 Don’t forget to sample to your heart’s desire at the salsa bar!

-Los Tres Hermanos on Van Nuys Boulevard at Sylvan Street (they also have a location in San Fernando) has its fair share of appetizing options as well.
+Los Tres Hermanos has its fair share of appetizing options as well.
 It has more of a bar vibe with live music and drink specials.
-Try the fajita burrito and you won’t be disappointed!
+Try the fajita burrito!

-For Thai food, Siam House Thai Cuisine is a great spot on Sherman Way.
-The service is always efficient and friendly, and the food is always wonderful.
-Try the yellow curry and spicy noodle pad kee mao for a winning combination.
-(Update: Recently opened Box Thai is also delicious!)
+For Thai food, Siam House Thai Cuisine is a great spot.
+The service is efficient and friendly, and the food is always wonderful.

 Alternatively, if you’re an early riser and looking for breakfast in this part of town, head to Beeps, a Van Nuys institution.
 The ‘50s diner is great for breakfast, burgers, and fountain treats.